chadn/ruby-flickr-uploader/README.md

 The script's workflow, or process, is broken up to 3 steps, with 2 goals in mind.
 The first goal is to make it fast and easy to get pictures onto flickr.
-The second goal is to make it easy to troubleshoot if something goes wrong like internet connection breaks.
+The second goal is to make it easy to troubleshoot if something goes wrong.

-The 3 steps correspond to the 3 paths in the filesystem, so you can see status just by viewing files and directories.
+The script's 3 steps correspond to the 3 paths in the filesystem, so you can see status just by viewing files and directories.

-1. Look at albums in *upload_path1_todo*, where images go before starting upload
+1. Script reads albums in *upload_path1_todo*, and begins upload.

-2. As a picture is successfully uploaded, it is moved to *upload_path2_inprogress*
+2. As each picture is successfully uploaded, it is moved to *upload_path2_inprogress*

 3. Once all images from an album in path1 are uploaded, album is removed from path1, and the path2 album (which at this point is same as album was in path1 at the start) is moved to *upload_path3_done*